brentsienko/winko/README.md

+# A platform for influencers and companies to collaborate.

 This project was bootstrapped with [Create React App](https://github.com/facebook/create-react-app).

-A platform for influencers and companies to collaborate.

 ## Available Scripts